 The bad news is… even if volunteer organizations are accepting English speaking volunteers, many of them still post the volunteer opportunities in German.
 So that means Google translate needs to become our best friend for a while.

 I’m going to give you a little head start on the research process by offering up a list of potential volunteer organizations in the area that might be accepting English speaking volunteers.
 Please note that just because they’re included in the list below does not mean they are accepting volunteers at the moment, nor does that mean that they will always be accepting English speakers.
-This list has simply been created with the help of many expatriates from the Düsseldorf Expat Meetups group and the professionals at the Expat Service Desk.
+This list has simply been created with the help of many expatriates from our local & community group on Facebook and the professionals at the Expat Service Desk.

 Here are just a few places you might be able to email (or call) to see if they’re accepting volunteers at the moment: